Jack commissioning his first inspection, circa 1994.

 Jack remains active in the Nashville and Murfreesboro music scenes.
 He plays guitar and sings in his band, Casual Sects, and currently plays bass in These Heathens (Uncle Skunkle), Toxic Culture and Big, if True.
 Jack is still involved with Boro Fondo Festival, a non-profit music festival in Middle Tennessee.

-When he is not playing guitars, going to concerts or working on guitars, Jack enjoys hiking, spending time with his friends, playing Nintendo 64, listening to records and taking trips and spending time with his beloved wife, Jayme.
+When he is not playing guitars, going to concerts or working on guitars, Jack enjoys hiking, fishing, spending time with his friends, playing Nintendo 64, listening to records, treasure hunting at flea markets & yard sales, collecting vintage irradiated glassware and taking trips & spending time with his beloved wife, Jayme

-Jack and Jayme Brunson live 5 minutes from downtown Lebanon, TN with their children — two beautiful beagles named Toby and Cooper.
+Jack and Jayme Brunson live 5 minutes from downtown Lebanon, TN with their child - an elderly beagle named Toby.